 Per consensus of the stakeholders, the default behavior when handling a signal will be to exit with return code 128+n (130, in the case above).
 A configuration option will be provided so that the legacy behavior, as described above, can be retained.

-#4 Updated by Kyle Knoepfel almost 5 years ago
+#4 Updated by Kyle Knoepfel about 5 years ago

 - Status changed from Assigned to Resolved